How Much Internet Data Do I Need? A Comprehensive Guide

 • Verizon (Fios and 5G Home Internet)*

-Unlimited data is the best-case scenario, as it means you don’t need to worry about usage.
-Heavy streamers with limited data plans can tell you how frustrating it is when you sit down for a binge-watching session only to find out you’ve used your allotment.
+Unlimited data is the best-case scenario, as you don’t need to worry about usage.
+Heavy streamers with limited data plans can tell you how frustrating it is to sit down for a binge-watching session only to find out you’ve used your allotment.

 Which providers have the lowest data caps?